vmoreg00/20200917_Acoustic-analysis_NN-IA/README.md

   * spectrogram dimensions = (513, 534, 1)

+The Neural Network ResNet50_v2 has been trained with a learining rate of 0.1 and 80 epochs, using Adam optimizer.

 ## Stage 2 -- Use the model to recognize all crow vocalizations

 ## Stage 3 -- Classify crow vocalizations